Homicide

 (Robbie C., RIF104021, Albert C., RIF129534, Tomas Z., RIF131949--three acquittals, and Enrique A., RIF126653).

-If you're charged with attempted murder, you're facing fifteen years to life in prison, and that's without any additional charges or allegations in addition to the standard allegation of premeditation and deliberation.
+If you're charged with attempted murder, you're facing seven years to life or fifteen years to life in prison depending on how the district attorney charged the case, and that's without any additional charges or allegations in addition to the standard allegation of premeditation and deliberation.
 The good news, if good news can be found in this situation, is that the district attorney will have to prove specific intent to kill.
 Oddly, that's not the case with a murder charge, where there are ways to be convicted of murder without intending to kill the decedent, such as felony murder and provocative act homicide.

 The potentially more favorable outcome of an attempted murder trial is a conviction for attempted murder but without a true finding for the standard premeditation and deliberation allegation.
 That outcome, without any additional charges or allegations, carries a nine-year maximum sentence.
 An even more favorable outcome is a conviction for attempted voluntary manslaughter, which carries a maximum of five years and six months in prison if there are no additional charges or allegations.
 Assault is not a lesser included offense of attempted murder, so in order to have that more favorable outcome, the district attorney has to charge it.
 The best outcome is a not guilty verdict on all charges and all lesser included offenses.
 A skilled attorney will know how to negotiate all of these better outcomes, however if a negotiated resolution cannot be reached the case will have to be set for trial,

-Addison has done ten jury trials that included attempted murder charges.
+Addison and Christine have done twelve jury trials that included attempted murder charges between them.
 Only three of those clients were convicted of attempted murder with the allegation of premeditation and deliberation found true, and all three of those were cases where a person was shot; one case was a drive-by shooting where a child was hit with a bullet, another was a drive-by shooting where a teenager was shot with a shotgun, and the other was an alleged gang shooting where two people were shot.
-Addison has had six jury trial attempted murder acquitted counts, three attempted murder hung jury counts and one attempted murder count dismissed during trial, and has 163 court days in attempted murder jury trials.
+Addison and Christine have had seven jury trial attempted murder acquitted counts, three attempted murder hung jury counts and two attempted murder count dismissed during trial, and have an even 200 court days in attempted murder jury trials between them.

 • Charges: Murder (Penal Code § 187(a)), attempted murder (Penal Code § 664/187(a), felon in possession of a firearm (Penal Code § 12021(a)(1), special allegations of personal use of a firearm (Penal Code § 12022.53(d), a prison term prior (Penal Code § 667.5(b), serious crime prior (Penal Code § 667(a) and three prior strikes (Penal Code § 667(c)&(e)(2)/1170.12(c)(2)).